 The metal underneath should always be covered in red dust as you move along regularly from tooth to tooth.
 If there are any blue or yellow filings visible, your angle on one side of the blade may be off, so make sure you adjust it if necessary.
 You can check out our video above for more information about adjusting angles with a mounted file on the fly.

 This method works well for short saws with chains under 15 inches and longer ones if you are experienced.
 You’ll want to hold the top of the chain grindings between your thumb and pointer finger while sharpening so that they don’t go flying off during use.

 The teeth themselves will also heat up quickly from friction with the grinding file, so be sure to take a bucket of water nearby to dip it into every few minutes along the way.
 Remember that this is one of the best ways to sharpen an electric chainsaw.
 If you need replacement parts, we carry all things chainsaw at Harbor Freight Tools!

-As you can see, chainsaw sharpening is a lot easier than it may seem to those new at the job.
+As you can see that how to use a chainsaw sharpener, chainsaw sharpening is a lot easier than it may seem to those new at the job.
 If you follow our instructions closely while using a mounted file and perform all necessary maintenance beforehand, then there should be no reason why your saw won’t last for decades to come.